SycuroLab/metqc/README.md

 5) Remove human reads using BMtagger.
 Specify location of reference files to be used in config file (need to specify a .bitmask file and a .srprism prefix, see config file for example).
 This step outputs sequence files of non human reads only to a directory called `data/bmtagger/` with the suffix 'nohuman'.

 6) Map reads to human reference genome using BBMap.
+This step is optional.
 Specify location of reference file in config file (need to specify a fasta file).
 This step generates two fastq files for each sample: one of reads that mapped to the human genome and one reads that did not map to the human genome.
 Files are output to a directory called `data/bbmap/` with the suffix 'mapped' and 'unmapped'.

 7) Final QC step on all files using multiqc.
 This step generates an html file called `multiqc_report_all.html` in the `results` directory.